The Devil Wears Prada (film): Costuming

-Frankel, who had worked with Patricia Field on his feature-film debut Miami Rhapsody as well as Sex and the City, knew that what the cast wore would be of utmost importance in a movie set in the fashion industry.
-"My approach was to hire her and then leave the room," he joked later.
-While only Valentino Garavani appeared onscreen, many other designers were helpful to Field.
+Frankel knew that what the cast wore would be of utmost importance.
+Streep recalled that the fashion industry "was afraid of Anna [Wintour], so we couldn't find any clothes".
+While only Valentino Garavani appeared onscreen, many other designers assisted.
 Frankel recalls that Prada's decision to assist Field "helped her break the ice".

-The $100,000 budget for the film's costumes was supplemented by help from Field's friends throughout the industry; she estimated later that about a million dollars of clothing is on screen.
-The single priciest item was a $100,000 Fred Leighton necklace on Streep, who likened Field's success in putting the movie's wardrobe together to the special effects in the Mission: Impossible films.
+The $100,000 budget for costumes was supplemented by help from Field's industry friends, she estimated that a million dollars of clothing appeared on screen.
+The single priciest item was Streep's $100,000 Fred Leighton necklace, who likened Field's wardrobe success to the special effects in the Mission: Impossible films.